 Now Alfallah is back in the friend zone, but she and Pacino share a son: baby Roman was born in June 2023.
 Alfallah has full custody, and Pacino pays $30,000 a month in child support.

-Alfallah is leaning into her notoriety.
-Roman is a fixture on her Instagram account, where she has 80,000 followers (and counting).
-He co-starred in his mother’s Vogue editorial, which was timed to the Sundance debut of a feature film she produced called Little Death.
-Now she is in the early stages of quelque chose with HBO’s great public intellectual, Bill Maher (68), although Alfallah insists they are just friends.
+Alfallah is leaning into her newfound notoriety.
+On her Instagram account, she has 80,000 followers (and counting).
+Her son co-starred in his mother’s Vogue editorial, which was timed to the Sundance debut of a feature film she produced called Little Death.
+And she is reportedly in the early stages of quelque chose with HBO’s great public intellectual, Bill Maher (68), although Alfallah insists they are just friends.

 “I was born in the wrong generation,” she told Vogue Arabia.
 “I’ve been an old soul all my life.
 I have friends who are 70 years old; men and women who are just totally my friends who I love, who I’d rather be with than people my age.”